LeonAppDev/Document/ImportantBussinessService/MailService.md

 DKIM stands for DomainKeys identifier mail which was designed to help ISPs prevent malicious email senders by validating email from specific DomainKeys

 * All you need to know about whitelabeling
-When you send an email
+When you send an email by 3rd party SMTP server, it usually use its own domain.
+Eg. when you send you email by sendgrid, if not configuring sendgrid, usually it shows via sendgrid.me

 * Improve email delivery
 [Email delivery best practices](https://sendgrid.com/resource/email-deliverability/?mc=email&mcd=GSFreeearly&utm_medium=email&utm_source=nurture&cvosrc=email.nurture.GSFreeearly&utm_campaign=GSFreeearly&mkt_tok=eyJpIjoiWVRRelpEa3lOakJrWVRBMSIsInQiOiJpSWpXWGQwTDNDTlI1Z001QlBLcDl1b2hqRENobldveTFOZlZrOHB6MlViNzBIbjFGY0sweDdROHBDT2c0ajBRSU9qd3o1eDEyR2FzS29udTVtVGNpcklOeVMzVExURkZGaGVicEtaV1g1clc4dVpqOWs2M1V2RzVxd3ZUSnJ5SyJ9#reputation)